Skip's Background & Personal History

 I was Born, Henry James Francis Stein Jr. on March 20, 1946.
 You probably wonder where the 'Skip' came from?
 Well, I was the first born and my mother, being a traditionalist, wanted me named after my father.
 Well he didn't especially think that was a great idea so they comprised.
 At the time (1946) there was a popular comic book character named 'SKIPPY' And the rest, as they say, is history!

-I was born in Chattanooga Tennessee, raised near Detroit Michigan, graduated from High School (Paul C. Schulte) and some college (Indiana State University) in Terry Haute Indiana, before moving to Houston Texas to graduate college (University of Houston).
+I was born in Chattanooga Tennessee, raised near Detroit Michigan in a small town 'downriver' called Ecorse.
+I went to Saint Francis Xavier elementary school in Ecorse and 1.5 years at University of Detroit highschool before my dad got transferred to Terre Haute Indiana.
+I graduated from High School (Paul C. Schulte) and some college (Indiana State University) in Terry Haute Indiana, before moving to Houston Texas to graduate college (University of Houston).
 I was raised by two loving parents with three younger siblings.
 My life was pretty much 'normal' as far as any excitement goes.

 I did well in school, but not scholastically astounding.
 My focus was more on disposable income!
 I had paper routes or some other form of revenue producing activity since the age of 11.
 Although I went to Texas for the 'free' educational system; nothing in life is 'free'!
 I found I had to eat, sleep and otherwise tend to personal living items.
 This required housing and revenue; therefore I worked my way through college, graduating without any 'student loans' hanging over my head.